-With the current scenario across the world due to the coronavirus outbreak causing people to stay at home and working remotely, there are a few tools and services that have come to the rescue to help people catch up on their work and related developments with their teammates.
-Some of these tools include video conference services (Zoom, Microsoft Teams, or Hangouts) and collaboration platforms (Trello and Slack).
+With the current scenario across the world, due to the coronavirus outbreak, which is making people stay home and work remotely, there are a few tools and services that have come to the rescue to help people catch up on their work and all its related developments with their teammates.
+Some of these tools include video conference services (Zoom, Microsoft Teams, or Google Hangouts) and collaboration platforms (Trello and Slack).
 While we already have a detailed tips and tricks article on Zoom — one of the most popular remote conferencing solutions right now — this time, we bring you the same for Slack to boost your productivity.

-For those new to the tool, Slack is a project management solution, with team communication as one of its primary objectives.
-It is available for both Mac and Windows on the desktop and Android and iOS on the mobile side of things.
+For those new to Slack, the platform is essentially a project management solution, with team communication as one of its primary objectives.
+It is available for Linux (in Beta), Mac, and Windows on the desktop and Android and iOS on the mobile device side of things.
 With Slack, you can essentially create workspaces that contain different channels, which the members can use to have organized communication with other team members or peers to better collaborate on projects.
-Moreover, it also gives with the ability to connect other apps and tools that your project requires, and the team relies on to work seamlessly, without having to leave the workspace.
-So if you are just getting started with Slack, here are a few tips and tricks to help you use the tool to its full potential.
+Moreover, you also get the ability to connect other apps and tools that your project requires, and the team relies on, to work seamlessly, without having to leave the workspace.
+So, if you are just getting started with Slack, here are a few tips and tricks to help you use the tool to its full potential.